RENTAL OFFER - GET THE PROMO - First 6 months ½ Off* - SAVE 50% -

 Posted by Rayne Water

 We all depend on water.
-From the water that flows through our own homes to the water used by industries like petroleum refineries, smelting facilities, and the production of food, paper, and chemical products, high quality water improves our lives in many ways.1
+From the water that flows through our homes to the water used in industries like petroleum refineries and food production, understanding why water quality is important and adhering to drinking water quality standards improves our lives in countless ways.

-But what is high quality water exactly?
-And why are water quality standards important?
+But what exactly defines high-quality water?
+And why are water quality standards crucial?

 Benefits of High-Quality Water

-Per the 1972 Clean Water Act, the EPA follows a set of standards that aim to reduce contamination of drinking, recreational, agricultural, and industrial water.
-More specifically, water is monitored for a variety of contaminants, including microorganisms, disinfectants, chemicals, and radionuclide mineral deposits.2
+According to the 1972 Clean Water Act, the EPA follows a set of water quality standards aimed at reducing contamination in drinking, recreational, agricultural, and industrial water.

-Clean water serves numerous benefits and is critical to the health of plants, animals, and humans.
-These advantages include:
+Clean water is essential for the health of plants, animals, and humans.

 How Pollutant Levels Are Determined